The curriculum offers criminal justice professionals a broad foundation for understanding criminal justice policy.

 - Graduation Requirements Minimum GPA of 3.0; Minimum of 33 graduate credits; A grade of B or better in the following: CRM JST 743, CRM JST 756 and CRM JST 773.
 All students complete a minimum of 33 graduate credits; 27 credit hours must be taken within the criminal justice program and the other 6 may be taken elsewhere in the Helen Bader School of Social Welfare or in other UWM departments with the consent of the student’s advisor.
 Students must complete all degree requirements within seven years of enrollment.

-- Thesis Option Ideal for students intent on pursuing a doctoral degree.
+- Thesis Option (Essay Option) Ideal for students intent on pursuing a doctoral degree.
 Required: 3 credits of approved research and an oral exam in defense of the essay.

 - Capstone Option (Non-Essay Option) Students who do not complete the essay option are required to complete the capstone seminar course (CRM JST 920, Masters Capstone Seminar).
 This seminar integrates learning from the degree coursework and synthesizes criminal justice theories, empirical research, and program creation and implementation.